What is intermittent fasting?

 - Improves glucose uptake efficiency and insulin sensitivity.
 Intermittent fasting helps to increase insulin mediated glucose uptake rates into tissues that are able to use it for fuel, for example muscle.
 It also helps to decrease and/or normalize certain biomarkers that are associated with chronic diseases, like insulin and glucose.
 Fat fasting is also a great way to improve insulin sensitivity, as well as deepen the extent of ketosis if you have also chosen to follow the ketogenic diet.

 - Normalizes/decreases appetite.
-When your body is running off of your main energy store, body fat, rather than frequently incoming glucose carbs, your body is using a stable and well regulated supply of energy.
+When your body is running off of your main energy store, body fat, rather than frequently incoming glucose carbs, your body is using a stable and well-regulated supply of energy.
 Intermittent fasting has been shown to help people eat less in the evening, as well.
-As the day proceeds, our metabolic responses to incoming food aren’t as favorable compared to earlier in the day.
-As such, it may therefore be healthier to increase food consumption during the day when our bodies can metabolize and use energy more efficiently.
+As the day proceeds, our metabolic responses to incoming food aren’t as favourable compared to earlier in the day.
+As such, it may, therefore, be healthier to increase food consumption during the day when our bodies can metabolize and use energy more efficiently.

 It’s also crucial to understand that physical appearance isn’t always a marker of health.
 Someone may look thin or in-shape on the outside, but internally, they’re on par with someone who is obese; essentially they are ‘metabolically obese.’

 For this, we use the term “skinny fat,” and it’s just as dangerous, if not more, as being physically obese.
 If you think this maybe you, partaking in intermittent fasting, and possibly following a ketogenic diet, can be a great tool to get yourself out of the skinny fat rut and onto a healthier track.